Please read the following important information for First Sentier Asian Quality Bond Fund

 Inflation in Asia is relatively benign when compared to developed markets, giving Asian central banks more flexibility to cut rates to spur growth should the need arise.
 In fact, many Asian central banks have paused their rate hikes in recent weeks as inflation moderated further.
 We remain constructive on the region’s longer-term growth prospects as Asian economies continue to move up the value chain in the global economy.

 We remain constructive in Asian IG credit while staying selective in Asian High Yield.
 Despite signs of slowing earnings and weaker economic activity in the region, fundamentals of Asian Investment Grade (IG) corporates remain sound.
 Considering the mounting macro uncertainty, valuations are starting to look rich, despite modest weakening in Asian IG credit metrics within still solid territory.
 Nevertheless, high all-in yields well above 5% does makes this asset class attractive from an income carry perspective.
 Our bias is to look for idiosyncratic and relative value opportunities.
 In Asian High Yield (HY), survivors in the Chinese high yield property sector may provide short-term trading opportunities.
 Significant upside returns potentially reside among distressed names who survive the debt restructuring process, and these names could benefit from improvement in pre-sales figures.

-Source : Company data, First Sentier Investors, as of 31 May 2023
+Source : Company data, First Sentier Investors, as of end of May 2023